 There are many settings that can help you customize and optimize the driver.
 The settings are divided into categories such as Driver Configuration, Engine Control Values, and Global Configuration Values (GCVs).
 Although it is important for you to understand all of the settings, your first priority should be to review the Driver Parameters located on the Driver Configuration page and the Global Configuration Values.
 These settings must be configured properly for the driver to start and function correctly.

 To access the Driver Properties page:

-- 1 Open your project. - 2 In the Modeler, right-click the driver icon or the driver line, then select Properties. - 3 (Conditional) Click GCVs > Entitlements and review the following settings:
+- 1 Open your project.

+- 2 In the Modeler, right-click the driver icon or the driver line, then select Properties.

+- 3 Click Apply.

+- 4 Modify any other settings as necessary